 Missouri Historic Schools Alliance

-Formerly the Ozarks Country School Association, the Missouri Historic Schools Alliance has a mission to research, restore and maintain one-room schools in Missouri.
+The Missouri Historic Schools Alliance (MHSA) has a mission to research, restore and maintain one-room schools in Missouri.
 Participants in this MU Exension program work with individuals interested in preserving the state's one-room schools as a means of community and economic development.
 The Missouri Historic Schools Alliance works with local groups and building owners to establish non-profit organizations to preserve these schools create active rural community hubs once again.
-New membership forms to be published soon but until then, use the OCSA form.
-Join the Missouri Historic Schools Alliance (PDF).
-Keep watching for updates, new information and new efforts statewide on behalf of the Missouri Historic School Alliance.
-If you are interested in partnering with MHSA please contact David Burton.
-There is a need for corporate and private sponsors as well as organizations that will partner and co-host events around the state.
+To date, MHSA has assisted, instructed and advised these success stories: 12 school restorations, 18 books on historic schools, 8 historic nominations, 24 articles with statewide and national exposure.

 Liberty School Project